amichaelsen/data-science-interview-prep/practice/probability.md

 ### If you roll 3 dice in order, what is the probability that the values will be strictly decreasing?

 There are $6^3$ possible rolls, all of which are equally likely.
-We can count the number of rolls that are strictly descreasing to get their probability.
+We can count the number of rolls that are strictly decreasing to get their probability.

 If the first roll is a 1 or 2, the sequence cannot be strictly decreasing.